PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/7 Recap.md

 to make 1 stick of dynamite - 75gp & 3 days
 Geralt bought forge a trident
 Draven bought silk rope
+Party met aeren at Cannith south Hq and talked to him at his workshop